W-boson pair production at lepton colliders in the Feynman-diagram gauge: Acknowledgements

 \section{Acknowledgements}

 We would like to thank Kaoru Hagiwara for valuable comments on the manuscript.
 Feynman diagrams are drawn by {\tt TikZ-FeynHand}~\cite{Ellis:2016jkw,Dohse:2018vqo}.
-This work is supported in part by JSPS KAKENHI Grant No. 21H01077, 21K03583, 23K03403, and 23K20840.
+This work is supported in part by JSPS KAKENHI Grants No.~21H01077, No.~21K03583, No.~23K03403, No.~23K20840, and No.~24K07032.